Jambo-sudo/Historical-document-layout-analysis/README.md

 ### Use your own model
 If you use our build.sh, you can use the weights trained by yourself, just change the wget link in the second line of the shell script to your own model.
 But if the model you used is not in the config folder provided by detectron2 (see configs folder in our model docker), you need to provide a corresponding YAML file as well, just like the DLA_mask_rcnn_X_101_32x8d_FPN_3x.yaml in historical-document-analysis folder.

-In short, using your own model requires the following steps.
+In short, using your own model requires the following steps:
 1. Modify the penultimate command in the dockerfile, change DLA_mask_rcnn_X_101_32x8d_FPN_3x.yaml to your own yaml.
 2. Copy your model weight to code folder.
 You can do this by changing the link of wget function in the second line of build.sh.
 Or you can do it manually without build.sh.
 3. Go to code/maincode.py modify line 18,19.
 Use your model and weights instead of ours.